maxint-rd/TM16xx/README.md

 # TM16xx
 TM16xx library for Arduino.
-Supports LED and KEY modules based on TM1638 and similar chips.
+Supports LED and KEY modules based on TM1637, TM1638 and similar chips.

 ## TM16xx LEDs and Buttons library
 A library for interacting an Arduino with a TM1637/TM1638/TM1640/TM1668.
-The TMxx chip family allows driving 7-segment LED displays or LED matrices.
+The TM16xx chip family allows driving 7-segment LED displays or LED matrices.
-Most TMxx chips also support reading key-scan data.
+Most TM16xx chips also support reading key-scan data.
 Next to built-in high-frequency LED multiplexing, they offer control of LED brightness.

 Made by Maxint R&D. See https://github.com/maxint-rd/